 - You will probably work in a factory.

-- The factory will be noisy and might be dusty although many have dust extractors.
+- The factory will be noisy and might be dusty although there should be ventilation.
 You may have to wear a mask and ear protectors.

 - You may need to lift and carry items.